lizmat/MoarVM-Bytecode/doc/bytecode-7.md

 callsite descriptor will always be a pointer + offset away.

-Each callsite consists of a 16-bit unsigned integer indicating the number of argument flags.
+Each callsite consists of a 16-bit unsigned integer indicating the number of argument flags of which only the lowest 8 bits should be considered.

 This is followed by the flags, taking 8 bits each.
 If the number of argument flags is odd, then an extra padding byte will be written afterwards.
 Since version 3, this is then followed with one index to the string heap (in the form of a 32-bit integer) for each argument flag that has the `MVM_CALLSITE_ARG_NAMED` bit set.